Champii/Nodulator/README.md

   - Added benchmarks folder
   - Replaced @instance in Route by req._instance.
   - Added a Request class to handle Resource in Route
-  - Now N take only a name and a config.
-Its the Route object that take a Resource as property.
-Also, Routes have to be Instanciated.
+  - The Route class can take a Resource as property.
+Also, Routes can be Instanciated.
   - Changed every 'Nodulator' call by 'N', more readable
   - Added a debug system with 'debug'
   - Console mode to "connect" to an existing/running Nodulator instance and perform standard calls